 This research study aims to research the use of a multi-sensory programme of care (Namaste Care), for people with advanced dementia living in nursing care homes.
-In the second phase of the study we would like to review and prioritise materials that have been prepared to help care home staff use the Namaste Care programme with people with advanced dementia.
-We will use the findings from this work to inform a feasibility trial of Namaste Care for people with advanced dementia in nursing care homes, where we test out if it is possible to use the programme of care in care homes and also collect data about its impact.
+In the first phase of the study we are looking to understand how care interventions for people with advanced dementia at the end of life work in different contexts and with what outcomes.
+We will do this by talking to experts, reviewing the literature and holding two consultation workshops.
+We will use the findings from this work to inform a feasibility trial of Namaste Care for people with advanced dementia in nursing care homes.